BradleyCodeU/bradleycodeu.github.io/_aicc/u04loops/codingTeacherBot/instructions.md

 ## Seven Random Student Statements

-Here are 7 random statements that you will code your app to answer.
-You will need to figure out the first verb in each statement.
-You will use each verb as a single-word keyword in the elizaDictionary.
+Here are 7 random statements that your Coding Teacher Bot must answer.
+Figure out the first verb in each statement.
+You will use each verb as a single-word key in the elizaDictionary.

 **NOTE**: Copy/paste these 7 random statements into a text file.
 When finished, you will test that your Coding Teacher Bot can answer these questions.

-<textarea id="arrayOutput" rows="10" cols="50"></textarea>
+<textarea id="arrayOutput" rows="8" cols="60"></textarea>
 <button onclick="randomStringFromFirst7(phrases)">Randomize</button>

 ## Setup